MatisPrograms/LetsGoBiking/README.md

 ## Manipulating Waypoints

-To compute an itinerary, must must add at least two waypoints.
+To compute an itinerary, must add at least two waypoints.
 To do so, you have to toggle _"Add Waypoint"_ and then click on the map to add waypoints.

 To remove a waypoint, you can click _"Clear Waypoints"_ which will remove all waypoints.
 Or you can click on a waypoint and press _"Remove Waypoint"_.